terms4fairskills/terms4FAIRskills.github.io/README.md

 **Coordination Group** - provides oversight, governance, strategy and ensures progress.
 Provides an editional function to ensure consistency in all terminology drafts that are made public.
 **Annotation groups** - contributors to the terms and definitions created across the terminology, usually working on a specific section of the terminology, as well as providing annotation and comments on all content.
+**Ontology Maintainers**  - people with ontology-building experience who lead that part of the process.
 **Workshop organising committee(s)** - local workshop organisers (in collaboration with the coordination group)

 ### Group membership